harshita-chivukula/PythonforDataScience_HarshitaChivukula/session_6/README.md

-# Python for Data Science Class: Pandas and Data Exploration
+# Python for Data Science Class 6

 This branch contains the notes and exercises for the class focused on using **Pandas** for data loading, exploration, and preprocessing.
 The session covers essential techniques for working with datasets, including cleaning and preparing data for analysis.